Nuclei-Software/nuclei-sdk/doc/source/overview.rst

   - **General applications for Nuclei 100 series Processors**: In the Nuclei N100 SDK software code, the applications provided are all general applications which can run on all Nuclei Processors, with basic UART service to provide ``printf`` function.
-  - **Nuclei Eval SoC applications**: These applications are not included in the Nuclei N100 SDK software code, and it is *maintained separately*, which will use resource from Nuclei Demo SoC and its evaluation boards to develop applications, which will not be compatible with different boards.
+  - **Nuclei Eval SoC applications**: These applications are not included in the Nuclei N100 SDK software code, and it is *maintained separately*, which will use resource from Nuclei Eval SoC and its evaluation boards to develop applications, which will not be compatible with different boards.

 .. _overview_getstarted: